Scott Kelly (musician)

-Scott Michael Kelly (born July 16, 1967) is an American retired musician.
-He was one of three founding members of California experimental metal band Neurosis, in which he was the band's lead vocalist and guitarist from its formation until his firing in 2019.
-Kelly retired from music in 2022 after admitting to many years of physically abusing his family.
+Scott Michael Kelly (born July 16, 1967) is a retired American musician.
+He was one of three founding members of California experimental metal band Neurosis.
+He was the band's lead vocalist and guitarist from its formation until his firing in 2019.
+Kelly retired from music in 2022, after admitting to many years of physically abusing his family.

-Aside from Neurosis, Kelly was also a member of the bands Tribes of Neurot, Blood and Time, Shrinebuilder, Corrections House, Mirrors of Psychic Warfare and Absent in Body.
+Aside from Neurosis, Kelly was also a member of the bands Tribes of Neurot, Blood and Time, Shrinebuilder, Corrections House, Mirrors of Psychic Warfare, and Absent in Body.
 He released three solo albums.
 Kelly has also appeared on six albums by the American metal band Mastodon, featuring on all of their albums from 2004's Leviathan to 2017's Emperor of Sand.

 Career

-Kelly formed Neurosis in 1985 originally as a hardcore punk band with bassist Dave Edwardson and drummer Jason Roeder.
-Kelly was the band's vocalist and guitarist, and the band released eleven studio albums together with him.
-Kelly was fired from Neurosis in 2019 after the band learned that he had been abusing his wife and children, but this remained unpublicized until 2022 for his family's protection.
-Kelly admitted to committing the abuse in August 2022 and announced his retirement from music and public life.
+Kelly formed Neurosis in 1985, originally as a hardcore punk band with bassist Dave Edwardson, and drummer Jason Roeder.
+Kelly was the band's vocalist and guitarist, and the band released eleven studio albums together.
+Kelly was fired from Neurosis in 2019, after the band learned that he had been abusing his wife and children.
+For his family's protection, it remained unpublicized until 2022.
+Kelly admitted to committing the abuse in August 2022, and announced his retirement from music and public life.

-In Shrinebuilder, Kelly collaborated with Al Cisneros, Scott Weinrich, and Dale Crover, whose first and only album was released in October 2009.
-Kelly was also a member of the supergroup Absent in Body which formed in 2022, with Amenra's vocalist Colin H. Van Eeckhout and guitarist Mathieu J. Vandekerckhove alongside former Sepultura drummer Igor Cavalera.
+In Shrinebuilder, Kelly collaborated with Al Cisneros, Scott Weinrich, and Dale Crover, whose first and only album was released in October of 2009.
+Kelly was also a member of the supergroup Absent in Body, which formed in 2022.
+Members included Amenra's vocalist Colin H. Van Eeckhout, and guitarist Mathieu J. Vandekerckhove, alongside former Sepultura drummer Igor Cavalera.

-In addition to his musical projects, Kelly, along with his bandmates in Neurosis, was co-owner of Neurot Recordings.
-Beginning in April 2011, he began hosting a monthly three hour streaming radio show on Scion A/V.com channel 5 called KMBT.
-He had previously owned and operated an Internet radio station of his own called combatmusicradio.com that featured weekly shows from him as well as others such as Eugene S. Robinson, Joe Preston, and others.
+In addition to his musical projects, Kelly and his Neurosis bandmates were co-owners Neurot Recordings.
+Beginning in April 2011, he began hosting a monthly three-hour streaming radio show on Scion A/V.com Channel 5 called KMBT.
+He previously owned and operated an Internet radio station of his own called combatmusicradio.com, which featured weekly shows from both himself, as well as other guests like Eugene S. Robinson, and Joe Preston.

-Kelly also worked extensively as a solo artist, releasing three albums and doing over 400 solo performances worldwide since the year 2000, including involving Neurosis bandmates in his The Road Home project.
+Kelly also worked extensively as a solo artist, releasing three albums and doing over 400 solo performances worldwide since the year 2000.

 Musical influences

-Kelly cites Swans, Black Flag, Black Sabbath, Pink Floyd, Die Kreuzen, Amebix, Jimi Hendrix, King Crimson, Neil Young, Melvins, Celtic Frost, Negative Approach, Townes Van Zandt, Voivod, and Hank Williams as important influences.
+Kelly's major influences span a variety of genres, including Swans, Discharge, Black Sabbath, Pink Floyd, Die Kreuzen, Amebix, Jimi Hendrix, King Crimson, Neil Young, Melvins, Celtic Frost, Negative Approach, Townes Van Zandt, Voivod, and Hank Williams.